kyuupichan/electrumx/docs/protocol-methods.md

 **Result**

-  The :ref:`status <status>` of the script hash.
+  The `status <status>` of the script hash.

 **Notifications**

-  The client will receive a notification when the :ref:`status <status>` of the script hash changes.
-Its signature is
+  The client will receive a notification when the `status <status>` of the script hash changes.
+Its signature is `blockchain.scripthash.subscribe(scripthash, status)`

-    .. function:: blockchain.scripthash.subscribe(scripthash, status)

 blockchain.scripthash.unsubscribe
 =================================

-Unsubscribe from a script hash, preventing future notifications if its :ref:`status
+Unsubscribe from a script hash, preventing future notifications if its `status
 <status>` changes.

 **Signature**

-  .. function:: blockchain.scripthash.unsubscribe(scripthash)
+  function: blockchain.scripthash.unsubscribe(scripthash)
-  .. versionadded:: 1.4.2
+  versionadded: 1.4.2

   *scripthash*